-How are the Governors involved and what are their responsibilities?
+How are the Governors involved?
+What are their responsibilities?

-The Governor responsible for SEND meets regularly with the SENCo and Headteacher and reports back to the Governing body to keep them informed.
+The Governor responsible for SEND meets regularly with the SENDCo and Headteacher and reports back to the Governing body to keep them informed.

 When reporting to Governors, confidentiality is maintained at all times and therefore individual children are not identified.